Roof Replacement Permits in

 Standard Ordinances & Processing Time

-While local rules in Benton County may vary slightly from municipality to municipality, standard US zoning dictates that: Most municipal jurisdictions allow a maximum of two layers of asphalt shingles; anything more requires a complete tear-off down to the structural decking.
+Key code points for a Roof Replacement in Benton County: Most municipal jurisdictions allow a maximum of two layers of asphalt shingles; anything more requires a complete tear-off down to the structural decking.

 Frequently Asked Questions